Chow-Witt rings of classifying spaces for symplectic and special linear groups: Recollection on Chow--Witt rings

 \begin{proof} The existence of $c$ follows from the commutativity of the key diagram together with the universal property of the fiber product.
 As all maps considered here are ring homomorphisms, the fiber product in graded abelian groups has a natural ring structure such that $c$ is a graded ring homomorphism.
 Hence it suffices to prove the claim for graded abelian groups, and even in individual degrees.

 Surjectivity of the map follows from the long exact sequences giving rise to the key diagram.
 The lower vertical morphisms are surjective in general, and the upper horizontal morphism in the square we claim cartesian is surjective by definition.
-Consider an element $(\sigma,\tau)\in \op{H}^n(X,\mathbf{I}^n)\times_{\op{Ch}^n(X)} \ker\partial^n$.
-We can choose an arbitrary element $\widetilde{\sigma}\in \widetilde{\op{CH}}^n(X)$ lifting $\tau$.
+Consider an element $(\sigma,\tau)\in \op{H}^n(X,\mathbf{I}^n)\times_{\op{Ch}^n(X)} \ker\partial$.
+We can choose an arbitrary element $\widetilde{\tau}\in \widetilde{\op{CH}}^n(X)$ lifting $\tau$.
 This lift will map to some element $\gamma\in\ker\partial$ whose reduction to $\op{Ch}^n(X)$ equals the reduction of $\tau$.
-Therefore, the difference $\tau-\gamma$ lifts to $\op{CH}^n(X)$ (along the multiplication by $2$ map in the top square) and we can add its image in $\widetilde{\op{CH}}^n(X)$ to $\widetilde{\sigma}$.
+Therefore, the difference $\tau-\gamma$ lifts to $\op{CH}^n(X)$ (along the multiplication by $2$ map in the top square) and we can add its image in $\widetilde{\op{CH}}^n(X)$ to $\widetilde{\tau}$.
 This proves surjectivity.

 It remains to prove the injectivity of the natural map.
-For case (1), assume that $X$ has no non-trivial $2$-torsion.
+For case (1), assume that $\op{CH}^n(X)$ has no non-trivial $2$-torsion.
 Let $\alpha\in\widetilde{\op{CH}}^n(X)$ be a class whose images in $\op{CH}^n(X)$ and $\op{H}^n(X,\mathbf{I}^n)$ are trivial.
 The latter statement implies that the class lifts to a class $\widetilde{\alpha}\in\op{CH}^n(X)$.
 The fact that its image in $\op{CH}^n(X)$ (under the natural change-of-coefficients map $\widetilde{\op{CH}}^n(X)\to\op{CH}^n(X)$) is trivial implies that $\widetilde{\alpha}\in{{}_2\op{CH}^n(X)}$.
 By assumption, $\widetilde{\alpha}=0$, implying $\alpha=0$ as claimed.
 The case (2) is done similarly, using the map $\eta$ instead of the multiplication by $2$ on Chow groups. \end{proof}

-\begin{remark} The argument carries over to non-trivial dualities when restricting to graded abelian groups.
-For the ring structure, however, the total Chow--Witt ring (direct sum over all dualities) has to be considered. \end{remark}
+\begin{remark} The preceding arguments carry over to non-trivial twists when restricting to graded abelian groups.
+For the ring structure, however, the total Chow--Witt ring (direct sum over all possible twists indexed by ${\op{Pic}}/2$) has to be considered. \end{remark}

-\begin{remark} The conditions of Proposition~\ref{prop:cartesian} are satisfied for ${\op{B}}\op{Sp}_{2n}$, ${\op{B}}\op{SL}_n$ and ${\op{B}}\op{GL}_n$ (or rather their finite-dimensional approximations) by Totaro \cite{totaro:bg}.
+\begin{remark} The conditions of Proposition~\ref{prop:cartesian} are satisfied for the cases $X={\op{B}}\op{Sp}_{2n}$, ${\op{B}}\op{SL}_n$ and ${\op{B}}\op{GL}_n$ (or rather their finite-dimensional approximations) by Totaro's computations \cite{totaro:bg}.
 More generally, they are satisfied for cellular varieties.
 The special case $X=\mathbb{P}^n$ of the above result recovers statements implicit in the Chow--Witt ring computation of \cite[Section 11]{fasel:ij}. \end{remark}